-- How often and against whom does the organization compare its data?
-What has the organization learned from past experiences? - Explain how information on performance data is shared with personnel at all levels of the organization.
+- Describe how the organization uses comparability methods or benchmarking activities to measure, track and influence outcomes. - How often and against whom does the organization compare its data?
+What has the organization learned from past experiences? - Explain how information on performance data is shared with personnel at all levels of the organization. - Provide examples of how the organization has used communication of performance metrics to drive continuous improvement in the industry.